Scaranman/Portfolio-Site/content/en/project/JRCS/index.md

 <img src="/portfolio/JRCS/lofi.png" width="720" alt="Pictures of my initial sketches.">

-After my sketches, I decided to focus on the primary view and created some low-fi sketches for the dialogue.
+After my sketches, I decided to focus on the primary view and created some low-fi wireframes for the dialogue.

 I tried the dialogue with the information provided vertically, and horizontally.
 I decided to be consistent with the established UI of the application and went with horizontal.